jsupa/homework_assignment_2/README.md

 # homework_assignment_2

- Details (Scenario):
+ ⚠️ ❗️ ***If you use external libraries (NPM), you will not pass this assignment.*** ❗️ ⚠️

+ **Details (Scenario):**

-You are building the API for a pizza-delivery company.
+You are building the API for a 🍕 pizza-delivery company.
 Don't worry about a frontend, just build the API.
 Here's the spec from your project manager:

 1. New users can be created, their information can be edited, and they can be deleted.
 We should store their name, email address, and street address.